HerrSteiner/gravel/Documentation/language.md

 `tdrum:[bd,0*7];`

+Per default each event length are 16ths.
+However it can be changed to other length:
+`tdrum:[bd,0*7]/8;` would interprete the events with 8ths. note length.
+Allowed values for / are 32,16,8,4,2 and 1 for whole notes.

-When a line with a track of the same name is activated with shift + return, it replaces the preceding definition but the change is not imediant, its done after the pattern played its last event or pause.
+When a line with a track of the same name is activated with shift + return, it replaces the preceding definition but the change is not imediant, the change is quantized to a full bar length, it happens after the sequencer played 32 32ths note, 32ths notes is the sequencer resolution.

 To stop a specific track you can type the command **stop** followed with the name of the track (exclusive the beginning **t**) and a **;**